Educator Development, Global Education

 How We Can Help

 Culturally responsive teaching practices would not be possible without proactive intention and thought from educators when entering a classroom.
-Our global schools, dual language, and ambassador programs are great resources to help teachers create a culturally responsive classroom.
+Our dual language program, global leaders program, and ambassadors are great resources to help teachers create a culturally responsive classroom.

 The Participate Learning staff is composed of many former teachers and school leaders who understand the challenges that come with inclusivity and equity in the classroom.
 Our programs are designed with personal experience in mind to find practical, effective ways to support all teachers and students.

-Our exchange visitor teachers facilitate learning from a global perspective by incorporating their own cultural backgrounds into the standardized curriculum.
+Our ambassadors facilitate learning from a global perspective by incorporating their own cultural backgrounds into the standardized curriculum.
 This teaching method can open doors for many students to learn about cultures different from their own in the context of lessons and educational activities.

 Educators who are aware of the various cultural backgrounds in their classroom and intentional in incorporating them into lessons have a great opportunity to foster curiosity in their students and create future global citizens.